 You probably guessed what happened then …

+I was instantly rewarded with a pretty nasty backlash on my bait-casting rig.
 After picking at the mess (and muttering) for a few minutes, I finally got the backlash out and started retrieving the line.
 Just as the line started to draw taunt, I noticed it was moving sideways and quickly set the hook into a nice fish.

 Once the bass was landed and released, I sent another cast in the direction of the wind and poof … another backlash.
 (You would think … “Once bitten; twice shy” right!)